oleksii-openproject/openproject/docs/user-guide/notifications/README.md

 > [!TIP]
 > The **Mark all as read** button clears all _visible_ notification rows.
 If you have a very large number unread notifications, the oldest ones might not be visible on the page.
 In this case, you might have to click the button multiple times to clear your inbox completely.

 (Area 4) If you would like to view your current notification preferences or modify them, click on the [Notification settings](./notification-settings) button.
-You can also access your settings via your Avatar in the top right corner > *My account* > *Notification settings*.
+You can also access your settings via your Avatar in the top right corner > *Account settings*> *Notification settings*.

 (Area 5) The split screen view lets you not only view work package activity as previously described, but also lets you access all other work package tabs, including overview, files, relations and watchers.

 In addition to the in-app notifications, you will also get a once-a-day summary of all notifications by email.
-To learn more about Email reminders, [click here](../../user-guide/my-account/#email-reminders).
+To learn more about Email reminders, [click here](../../user-guide/account-settings/#email-reminders).

 ## Mark notifications as read